 Lost in the Amazon by Tod Olson

 In 1970 LANSA flight 508 outbound from Lima, Peru flew into a severe thunderstorm.
 Juliane Koepcke’s seat was ripped out of the plane and plunged over half a mile into the Amazon rainforest.
 Unbelievably she survived the crash, only to be stranded in a place few humans inhabit.
-She walked for over a week and a half with infected wounds, no food, and dangers all around.

 Lost in the Antarctic: The Doomed Voyage of the Endurance by Tod Olson